MinpuKang/minpukang.github.io/_includes/about/en.md

 I am Minpu Kang, means citizen's servant which should be official, but now to be an engineer and service to everyone in the world using Telecom Communicaiton.

-LiuLiKangKang is name used in Internet, LiuLi is short of Liuliju a kind of flower which has meaning of courage and KangKang is called by friends.
+LiuLiKangKang is the name used in Internet, LiuLi is short of Liuliju a kind of flower which has meaning of courage and KangKang is called by friends.

 Location: Dalian, China